nearmap/kubefs/README.md

 * Python 3.8 or later.
 * Additional dependencies for `kubefs` (not required for `podview`):
   * `fuse` (available on Linux and [Mac](https://osxfuse.github.io/))
+  * Somewhere to mount the filesystem. `~/kubeview` is the suggested mount point, but you can use any location you like.

 ### Ubuntu